 The ume harvest takes place over just two months in June and July.
 This critical period will determine stock levels for the rest of the year.
 Here, as in the other stages of production, timing is of the essence.
 The plums must be gathered at just the right stage to maximize their potential.
 Too early, and the plum will be hard and unappetizing.
 Too late, and the overripe plum will be soft, mushy, and tasteless.
-One of our producers, located in the village of Ryujin, Tanabe, picks their plums relatively early, in the first week of June when the plum is green and firm.
+This said, the timing of the harvest may vary depending on the producer.
+One of our suppliers, for instance, located in the village of Ryujin, Tanabe, picks their plums relatively early, in the first week of June when the plum is green and firm.
 These young plums have not yet ripened and are at their peak levels of acidity.

 After soaking, the plums are pickled in large tanks, which vary in size from three to five tons.
 Once a layer of plums has been added, a glittering layer of sea salt is sprinkled on top.
 Alternating layers of salt and plums are added until the tank is full.
 The salt plays a vital role in preventing the growth of undesirable microorganisms.